-- \ LINK- The procedures include an introduction for activating prior knowledge. - \ ENGAGE AND EDUCATE- The procedures show that students are engaged in doing mathematics during the lesson. - \ ACTIVE LEARNING- The procedures thoroughly and completely outline what the students will do during the lesson.
-Estimated times for each phase are provided in parentheses. - \REFLECT-The procedures include a plan for closing the lesson and checking for understanding.

-\ NOW and THEN- Connecting to other concepts
+The procedures provide enough detail to allow a ENGAGE The procedures include an introduction for activating prior knowledge.
+EXPLORE (HANDS ON-MINDS ON) The procedures show that students are engaged in doing mathematics during the lesson.
+EXPLAIN The procedures thoroughly and completely outline what the students will do during the lesson.
+Estimated times for each phase are provided in parentheses.
+Students explain their understanding of concepts and processes.
+New concepts and skills are introduced as conceptual clarity and cohesion are sought ELABORATE Activities allow students to apply concepts in contexts, and build on or extend understanding and skill.
+The procedures include a plan for closing the lesson and checking for understanding.
+EVALUATE Students assess their knowledge, skills and abilities.
+Activities permit evaluation of student development and lesson effectiveness.
+Connecting to other concepts